 Consumers Say Tristar Is Selling Defective Cooker

-The Power Pressure Cooker XL is available in many major retailers, including Walmart and Bed, Bath & Beyond.
+The Power Pressure Cooker XL is available in many major retailers, including Walmart, Target and Bed, Bath & Beyond.
 Tristar itself is a major “As Seen On TV” company, responsible for such “direct response” products as the AbRoller and Genie Bra.

 Is Defect To Blame For Pressure Cooker Explosions?